Hengle/Nexus-Security.github.io/content/posts/2016-09-09-printershare-mobile-print-premium-11270.md

 PrinterShare Mobile Print Premium 11.27.0 APK For Android

 Print directly from an Android phone or tablet to almost any printer!
-Print photos, emails, documents (including PDF, MicrosoftÂ® Word, ExcelÂ®, PowerPointÂ® and other files), invoices, invoices, messages, web pages and more.
+Print photos, emails, documents (including PDF, Microsoft® Word, Excel®, PowerPoint® and other files), invoices, invoices, messages, web pages and more.
 PrinterShare makes printing easy and convenient, whether your printer is right next to you or around the world!
 **Characteristics:**
 \* Unlimited direct printing nearby (PDF, documents, photos and more) via Wi-Fi or Bluetooth without a computer;
 \* Unlimited remote printing.
 The recipient (Windows or Mac) would not have to buy pages or subscribe.
 **Supported Android**
 {4.4 and UP}
 **Supported Android Version**:-
-KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 Download PrinterShare Mobile Print Premium 11.27.0 APK For Android
 ==================================================================